RealCarvedArt/tesla-oauth2/README.md

 # Tesla OAuth Token Generation
-A "proof-of-concept" script on how to interact with the recent OAuth2 changes from Tesla and the new `/oauth2/` endpoint.
+A script on how to interact with the recent OAuth2 changes from Tesla and the new `/oauth2/` endpoint.
 It was open sources so we could let other people in the community better understand the flow of how secrets were passed around in a token exchange.

 ## How to run
 - Make sure you have Python 3 installed